-- Frequency/CPU speed setting are settings of CPU speed.
-You should refer toVoltage Controlyour CPU marking. - Load Fail-Safe The BIOS defaults have been set by the manufacturer and represent settings which provide the minimum requirements for your system to operate.
+CPU speed setting are settings of CPU speed.
+You should refer to

+Load Fail-Safe Defaults The BIOS defaults have been set by the manufacturer and represent settings which provide the minimum requirements for your system to operate.

-Load Optimized Defaults The chipset defaults are settings which provide for maximum system performance.
-While Award has designed the custom BIOS to maximize performance, the manufacturer has the right to change these defaults to meet its needs.
-Set Supervisor/ User Password Changes, sets, or disables password.
-It allows you to limit access to the system and the Setup Program.
-Save & Exit Setup Saves value changes to CMOS and exits setup.
-Exit Without Saving Abandons all CMOS value changes and exits setup.
+Load Optimized The chipset defaults are settings which provide for maximum has the right to change these defaults to meet its needs.

+Defaults system performance.
+While Award has designed the custom BIOS to maximize performance, the manufacturer

+Set Supervisor/ Changes, sets, or disables password.
+It allows you to limit User Password access to the system and the Setup Program.

+Save & Exit Saves value changes to CMOS and exits setup.

+Setup

+Exit Without Abandons all CMOS value changes and exits setup.

+Saving